Mount Ōmine: Ban on women

 The rise of spatial proscriptions aimed at permanently ridding women from the putative pure spaces inhabited by male devotees and the divinities strengthened the association between women and the impure or polluted.
 Scholars debate the precise pathways through which temporary avoidances gave way to permanent bans, but they share a broad consensus that the phenomenon of women's exclusion derives at least in part—and in no small part—from Buddhist- and kami-related views of women's physiology as innately polluted.

 Author Edwin Bernbaum, who holds a PhD in Asian Studies from the University of California, Berkeley, says that the religious leaders in Japan banned women from Omine because they were a distraction to their ascetic practices.
-A 1960 TIME story expands on Birnbaum's notion:
+A 1960 TIME story expands on Bernbaum's notion:

 Said 75-year-old Abbot Kaigyoku Okada: "Can a man meditate on the Buddha in the midst of passing geishas?
 That is why we sought mountain solitude.
 But now girls are to be allowed on our mountain, presumably with their boyfriends.
 If one of my priests doing a cliff exercise happens to see a young couple, he may lose his balance and be killed."
 The abbot may have been thinking of a line popular with the mountain priests: "Woman is the root of disaster that even 500 reincarnations cannot absolve."

 The ban has been challenged many times but without success.
 Supporters claim that sexual segregation does not equal sexual discrimination.
 Supporters also state that the ban has an unbroken, 1,300-year tradition.
 Mount Ōmine's designation as a World Heritage site by UNESCO in 2004 was seen by critics of the ban to have given the gender ban a stamp of approval.
 Mount Athos in Greece, an Orthodox Christian site, maintains a similar female taboo which extends to women as well as female animals.